 We have been developing and refining the manufacturing of our Inogen One systems since 2004.
 While nearly all of our manufacturing and assembly processes were originally outsourced, assembly of the compressors, sieve beds, concentrators and certain manifolds were brought in-house in order to improve quality control and reduce cost.
 In support of our European sales, we use a contract manufacturer located in the Czech Republic to manufacture high volume products and perform product repairs to improve delivery to our European accounts.
 We expect to maintain our assembly operations for our products at our facilities in Texas and California.
-In 2020, we focused on reducing the cost of our Inogen One G5 product, expanding manufacturing of the TAV product and increasing the robustness of our supply chain to reduce potential component constraints as we grow our business, and expect to continue this focus in 2021.
+In 2022, we are focused on securing supply for components to make our products in spite of the higher costs of semiconductor chips, reducing the cost of our Inogen One G5 product (excluding semiconductor chips), and increasing the robustness of our supply chain to reduce potential component constraints as we grow our business.

 We also use lean manufacturing practices to maximize manufacturing efficiency.
 We rely on third-party manufacturers to supply several components of our products.
 We typically enter into master service agreements for these components that specify quantity and quality requirements and delivery terms.
 In certain cases, these agreements can be terminated by either party upon relatively short notice.
 We have elected to source certain key components from single sources of supply, including our batteries, motors, valves, TAV-compatible stationary concentrators, columns, and some molded plastic components.
-We believe that maintaining a single source of supply allows us to control production costs and inventory levels and to manage component quality.
-In order to mitigate against the risks related to a single source of supply, for certain components we qualify alternative suppliers and develop contingency plans for responding to disruptions.
-However, any reduction or halt in supply from one of these single-source suppliers could limit our ability to manufacture our products or devices until a replacement supplier is found and qualified.
-For additional discussion of potential risks related to our manufacturing and raw materials, please see the risk factor entitled "We obtain some of the components, subassemblies and completed products included in our products from a single source or a limited group of manufacturers or suppliers, and the partial or complete loss of one or more of these manufacturers or suppliers could cause significant production delays, an inability to meet customer demand, substantial loss in revenue, and an adverse effect on our financial condition and results of operations."
+In some cases, maintaining a single source of supply can allow us to control production costs and inventory levels and to manage component quality, but also may lead to supply availability risks, and means our ability to maintain production is dependent on these single source suppliers, which may put us at an increased risk of supply disruption, as we have seen from the production halt we implemented in early January 2022 through early February 2022.
+In order to help mitigate against the risks related to a single source of supply, for certain components we qualify alternative suppliers and develop contingency plans for responding to disruptions.
+However, a continued reduction or halt in supply from one of these single-source suppliers any dual-sourced suppliers or any other limited source suppliers with similar sub-component suppliers could limit or prevent our ability to manufacture our products or devices untilone or more sufficient replacement suppliers is found and qualified.
+For additional discussion of potential risks related to our manufacturing and raw materials, please see the risk factor entitled "We obtain some of the components, subassemblies and completed products included in our products from a single source or a limited group of manufacturers or suppliers, and in some cases those components are available in only limited supplies from limited manufacturers or suppliers, and the partial or complete loss